triple000-it/auto-design/EMAIL_SETUP.md

 To test the email functionality:
 1. Fill out the quote form on any design service page
 2. Submit the form
-3. Check info@auto-websites.nl for admin notification
+3. Check info@auto-design.nl for admin notification
 4. Check the email address used in the form for client confirmation

 ### 7. Troubleshooting